Further national strike action has been announced at UK universities, including here at the University of Bristol.

 Student visa holders

 The industrial action should not affect your Student Visa.
-Unless you are told that a specific class or contact point has been cancelled, you should attend as normal, and normal processes for attendance monitoring will apply to classes which are not cancelled.
+Unless you are told that a specific class or contact point has been cancelled, you should attend as normal.
 Any classes or contact points which are cancelled as the result of industrial action will be recorded as an authorised absence with a note to say that this is due to industrial action.

-Mitigating the impact of industrial action on studies.
+Mitigating the impact of industrial action on your studies

 - Providing alternative learning opportunities;